 What to buy when saving in Valorant

-What should I be buying when saving my Creds?
-If you want to buy into a round, but don’t have enough to afford full utility, Shields, and a good weapon, you’ll have to compromise.
+When you’re trying to save Credits, but don’t have enough to afford full utility, Shields, and a good weapon, you’ll have to compromise.
 Although there’s a few things to prioritize here.

 - Read more: How to use the Vandal: Valorant weapon guide

-You should also look at getting shields and less expensive weapon over getting a Rifle with no Shields whatsoever.
-Light Shields are a cost effective option (400 Creds) which grants you 125 effective HP.
+You should also look at getting shields and less expensive weapons over getting a Rifle with no Shields whatsoever.
+Light Shields are a cost-effective option (400 Creds) which grants you 125 effective HP.

 Heavy Shields (1,000 Creds) give you 150 effective HP — so while you’re losing out on 25 HP with Light Shields, spending 400 Creds is a worthwhile investment, to absorb that initial damage in a gunfight.